gardner-lab/FinchScope/README.md

 ============

 ##Overview
-The FreedomScope project aims to develop a modular in-vivo ABA (awake, behaving animal) optophysiology rig, with a transparent acquisition and analysis pipeline.
-The goal is to produce a customizable and scaleable single-photon fluorescent imaging platform that takes advantage of developing open-source analysis platforms.
+The FreedomScope project aims to provide a modular in-vivo ABA (awake, behaving animal) optophysiology rig, with a transparent acquisition and analysis pipeline.
+The goal is to produce a customizable and scaleable single-photon fluorescent imaging microscope system that takes advantage of developing open-source analysis platforms.

-The project is now active in the Gardner lab, (Pub pending...) but documentation is still sparse on some things.
+The project was initially developed in the Gardner Lab, for multi-month imaging of neural activity in songbirds.
+It has since been adapted for rodents.

 ![ScreenShot](ACS3.png)